cloud-gov/cg-site/_kbarticles/2022-12-08-common-kibana-searches-on-clouddotgov.md

 ## What does Kibana do?

-Application logs are visualized via Kibana, which has a [user guide](https://www.elastic.co/guide/en/kibana/current/index.html) that explains more about how to use it and customize your views.
+Kibana is a user interface that lets you search and visualize your application logs.
+Kibana has a [user guide](https://www.elastic.co/guide/en/kibana/current/index.html) that explains more about how to use it and to create custom visualizations.

 ## What are some types of logs?